 B. ELECTION VULNERABILITIES, WITH UNKNOWN RESULTS

-1. 2022 Thousands of phishing emails detected for election workers in AZ & PA.
-Not detected in other states.
+2. 2022 Increase of thousands of phishing emails detected for election workers before primaries in AZ & PA.
+If other states were targeted, it was not detected.

 C. AIR GAPPED, OFFLINE COMPUTERS